ADHD Burnout in Mothers: Signs, Causes and Recovery

 Phase one: crisis

 This is the phase where your body's stress system is no longer producing the hormones it needs to meet daily life.
 The task is not problem-solving.
-The task is rest and significant lifestyle adjustment.
+The task is rest and a significant lifestyle adjustment.

 • Reducing sensory input wherever possible — quieter home, softer lighting, permission to wear earplugs

-• Giving yourself permission to unmask at home
+• Permitting yourself to unmask at home

 • Cancelling anything that is not essential

-• Asking for help with meals, laundry, decisions — not with the baby, but with the infrastructure around the baby
+• Asking for help with meals, laundry, decisions — not with the baby, but with the infrastructure around the baby.

-• Sleep whenever possible, without guilt
+• Sleep whenever possible, without guilt.

 The mindset of this phase is survival, not optimisation.
 You are not meant to be productive here.
 You are meant to be held.